terra-classic-io/website/CONTRIBUTE.md

 Projects have to be added in alphabetical order.
 The page will display projects in random order.

+## Project Indicators

+The indicator specifies the focus of the project.
+Please set `onchain` for projects that focus solely or mainly on Terra Classic, use `hybrid` when there is still a strong focus on Terra Classic (like custom contracts deployed, IBC routes etc.) and `support` if Terra Classic is supported, but does not play an elevated role.

 ## Project Categories

 The following categories are used to group projects: